 Dinosaur Valley State Park

 Dinosaur Valley is about 90 minutes southwest of Dallas, just outside the small town of Glen Rose.
-The park takes its name from a series of fossilized dinosaur prints located near the river, but seeing them is only the first step of a trip to Dinosaur Valley.
+The park takes its name from a series of fossilized dinosaur prints near the river, seeing them is only the first step of a trip to Dinosaur Valley.
 The park also features 20 miles of trails you can explore on foot or on horseback (horses not included).
 Glen Rose also hosts Dinosaur World, a destination for kids who think a few fossilized footprints aren’t exciting enough.

 Cavanaugh Flight Museum

-Located just north of Dallas in Addison, the Cavanaugh Flight Museum boasts 58 restored aircraft from every era between World War I to Vietnam.
+Located just north of Dallas in Addison, the Cavanaugh Flight Museum boasts 58 restored aircraft from every era between World War I and Vietnam.
 Most of the planes can still fly, and even better, you can schedule a plane ride in several of the warbirds.
 This includes the coveted P-51D Mustang.
-The ticket is fairly expensive, but you can ride in one of the museum’s biplanes for much less.
+The ticket is expensive, but you can ride in one of the museum’s biplanes for much less.

 North Texas Horse Country Tour